 5) Robert Jackson (1941).
-A piercing intellect and the greatest writer in the history of the court, Jackson did not go to law school.
+A piercing intellect and the greatest writer in the history of the court, Jackson attended law school for a year but did not graduate.
 (No smirking, please.)
 Jackson helped to develop doctrines that govern contemporary understandings of free speech and separation of powers, above all the authority of the president.

 No other justice wrote sentences like this: “Compulsory unification of opinion achieves only the unanimity of the graveyard.”
 Or this: “If there is any fixed star in our constitutional constellation, it is that no official, high or petty, can prescribe what shall be orthodox in politics, nationalism, religion, or other matters of opinion, or force citizens to confess by word or act their faith therein.”
 Jackson made Supreme Court opinions sing.

 6) Earl Warren (1953).
 Under Warren’s leadership, the court reformed American society.
 It struck down school segregation; called for a rule of one person, one vote; required the Miranda warnings; offered broad protection to freedom of speech; expanded the reach of the Fourth Amendment; and abolished the poll tax.
 That’s a very partial picture.
 Warren did not have the analytic power of others on this list, but none of them had a larger impact.